 At Hartsholme Academy, we strongly believe in fostering a love of reading from a very early age.
-The teaching of reading starts as soon as the children join us in Foundation Stage and continues all the way through to Year 6.
-Our aim is for all pupils at Hartsholme Academy to leave as successful, confident, fluent readers who are well equipped and prepared for their next phase of education; they will learn to read, regardless of their background, needs or ability and articulate a love of reading that develops and grows as they move through the school.
+We prioritise early reading as soon as the children join us in Foundation Stage and reading continues to be prioritised all the way through to Year 6.

 We strive to provide a reading-rich curriculum, which exposes pupils to a plethora of genres and text types.
+We ensure we are successful in doing this by making links to texts across all areas of the curriculum.
 In turn, pupils will become familiar with and enjoy studying, reading and listening to a variety of texts.
-This will develop their vocabulary, reading and language comprehension, support them in meeting or exceeding age related expectations, and prepare them for the next phase of education.
+This will develop their vocabulary, reading and language comprehension, support them in meeting or exceeding age related expectations, while continuing to develop a love for reading as they move through school.

 At Hartsholme Academy, we like to celebrate reading in a number of different ways…

 In March we launched our reading bookmarks.
 When our pupils show that they have gone ‘above and beyond’ with their reading, whether that be extra practise, great progress or merely articulating their passion for reading, they can earn themselves a sticker.
 A full bookmark can then be exchanged for a gold token to be spent in our Emporium!

 Reader of the Week